coder/docs/setup/updating.md

    > Make sure that your values only contain the changes you want (i.e., if you
    > see references to a prior version, you may need to remove these).

-1. Provide your helm chart values file and upgrade to the desired version (e.g., 1.16.1):
+1. Provide your Helm chart values file and upgrade to the desired version (e.g., 1.16.1):

    _Note: If you omit `--version`, you'll upgrade to the latest version._